grapa-dev/grapa/maintainers/INTERNAL_NOTES/LIBRARY_SPECIFICATION_ANALYSIS.md

 }
 ```

-## Recommendations for GrapaDB2
+## Recommendations for GrapaDBX

 ### **Immediate Actions (Not Required for Current Work)**

-1. **Document Current Patterns**: The current single-parameter pattern is sufficient for GrapaDB2
+1. **Document Current Patterns**: The current single-parameter pattern is sufficient for GrapaDBX
 2. **Maintain Backward Compatibility**: Keep existing function naming patterns
 3. **Prepare for Future**: The infrastructure exists for dynamic loading but isn't needed now